-Famous Pakistani drama Kabhi Main Kabhi Tum has finally ended, embodying a mesmerizing yet most complicated ‘opposites attract’ love story with a desi highlight.
+Famous Pakistani drama Kabhi Main Kabhi Tum has finally ended, embodying a mesmerising yet most complicated ‘opposites attract’ love story with a desi highlight.

 The cinemas were full to watch the last episode; I also booked an early ticket and arrived there as it was a two-hour houseful show.
 Watching it in the cinema was just a completely different experience compared to YouTube or TV.

 If I talk about the cinema atmosphere, there was excitement and curiosity in the air as the drama started.
-Especially when Mustafa bailed Adeel, the slow impressed the whole crowd.
-However, people were particularly happy due to the happy ending, as the audience got what they wanted.
+Especially when Mustafa bailed Adeel, the slow-motion effect impressed the whole crowd.
+However, people were particularly delighted due to the happy ending, as the audience got what they wanted.

 There was hooting and whistling from the audience as the audience was happy with the whole ending seeing the characters get what they deserved.